Put a Former Prosecutor on Your Side Passionate About Defending My Clients

 Contact Conageski Law to schedule a free case evaluation with a Brooksville DUI lawyer.
 Call me at (352) 292-0822 today.

-Understanding DUI Charges in Florida
+Crucial Insights into DUI Charges in Brooksville & Florida

-Alcohol - DUI in FloridaIn Florida, if you are arrested with a BAC of .08% or higher can lead to DUI arrests for adults.
+Alcohol - DUI in FloridaIn Florida, being arrested with a BAC of .08% or higher can lead to DUI arrests for adults.
 A BAC of .02% or higher forms the basis for juvenile/underage DUI.
 A DUI charge in Florida is also known as an OVI (operating a vehicle while impaired).
+This offense also includes driving while under the influence of drugs (DUID) which can include illegal street drugs, prescription medications, and even over-the-counter drugs that affect one’s judgment, alertness, and motor skills.

-DUI Penalties in Florida
+Consequences of DUI Penalties in Florida

 Penalties for a first-offense DUI can include: